 Aggregated student academic data such as grades and academic standing may be shared with the Office of Equity and Community Inclusion for the purposes of offering student support.

-Students’ contact information and other identifying information may be shared with banding institutions in order to facilitate refunds and resolve payment issues.
+Students’ contact information and other identifying information may be shared with banking institutions in order to facilitate refunds and resolve payment issues.

 Ryerson may exercise its discretion to share students’ contact and other identifying information with collection agencies in the event of overdue financial accounts; all such collection agencies are under contract with the university and are aware of their legal obligations to protect students’ personal information.